 Etosha-Kunene Histories brings together and builds on years of prior research and publications work by all of us in Namibia, as listed below:

-Dieckmann, U. (ed.) in press.
-Mapping the Unmappable?
+Dieckmann, U. (ed.)
+2021 Mapping the Unmappable?
 Cartographic Explorations with Indigenous Peoples in Africa.
 Bielefeld: Transcript.

-Dieckmann, U. in press.
-Introduction: cartographic explorations with indigenous peoples in Africa, in Dieckmann, U. (ed.)
+Dieckmann, U. 2021 Introduction: cartographic explorations with indigenous peoples in Africa, pp. 9-46 in Dieckmann, U. (ed.)
 Mapping the Unmappable?
 Cartographic Explorations with Indigenous Peoples in Africa.
 Bielefeld: Transcript.

 Dieckmann, U. 2018 The Status of Food Security and Nutrition of San Communities in Southern Africa.
 Copenhagen: International Work Group for Indigenous Affairs.